 Your doctor might also order a CT scan or MRI to see the abscess more closely.
-He or she might also use a needle to draw fluid from the abscess.
+They might also use a needle to draw fluid from the abscess.
 This fluid will be tested to check if there is an infection.

 To prevent an abscess, it helps to begin treatment for tonsillitis immediately.
 Your chance of getting an abscess increases when you delay treatment for tonsillitis.

-If treated, a peritonsillar abscess normally goes away without incident.
+If you received treatment, a peritonsillar abscess normally goes away without causing more problems.
 However, you could get the infection again in the future.

-If not treated quickly, longer-term potential complications from a peritonsillar abscess include:
+If it isn’t treated quickly, you may experience complications from a peritonsillar abscess.
+These include: